dalerank/playful_programming_cpp/README.md

 - `if constexpr` as a more readable alternative to deep concept hierarchies
 - Alexandrescu's and Sutter's warnings: concepts are a tool, not an opportunity to prove how clever you are

-### Chapter 6 — Constraints Revisited
+### Chapter 6.
+Constraints Revisited

-- Two hard limits on concepts: no recursive concept definitions, no `requires` clause on a concept itself — and why those limits are intentional
+- Two hard limits on concepts: no recursive concept definitions, no `requires` clause on a concept itself, and why those limits are intentional
 - Why these limits exist: keeping concepts as fast, stateless, predictable compile-time predicates, not a new metaprogramming layer
 - Three syntactic forms of `requires` and when each reads best
 - Concepts on template class parameters: constraining `Vec3<T>` to floating-point types at the declaration boundary